^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The maxillary, or maxillary sinus (sinus maxillaris) is the cavity of the upper jaw.
-The anterior wall of the sinus in the center is thin, thickens in the peripheral parts.
-This wall is formed by a part of the upper jaw between the infraorbital margin and the alveolar process.
-The zadnelateralnaya wall corresponds to the bucca of the upper jaw.
-To the anterior section of the medial wall of the maxillary sinus is a nasolacrimal canal, to the posterior part - lattice cells.
-The lower wall of the sinus forms the alveolar process of the upper jaw.
-The upper wall of the sinus is also the bottom wall of the orbit.
+The maxillary, or maxillary, sinus (sinus maxillaris) is a cavity of the upper jaw.
+The anterior wall of the sinus is thin in the center, thickening in the peripheral sections.
+This wall is formed by the part of the upper jaw between the infraorbital margin and the alveolar process.
+The posterolateral wall corresponds to the tubercle of the upper jaw.
+The nasolacrimal canal is adjacent to the anterior section of the medial wall of the maxillary sinus, and the ethmoid cells are adjacent to the posterior section.
+The lower wall of the sinus is formed by the alveolar process of the upper jaw.
+The upper wall of the sinus is also the lower wall of the orbit.
 The maxillary sinus opens into the middle nasal passage.
-The sinus changes in shape and size.
+The sinus varies in shape and size.

 What's bothering you?